rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 # Printing

 ## Overview
-RhoMobile Suite 5.1 adds the ability to print to devices connected via USB.
-As in prior versions, output to Zebra devices via Bluetooth and Wi-Fi is still supported.

-using the same set of printing APIs  we introduced a simplified method for printing.
-In this release we are currently supporting printing to Zebra printers only (via Wi-Fi and Bluetooth
-  ), but in subsequent releases we will be adding different printer types.
+RhoMobile Suite 5.1 permits printing via Bluetooth and Wi-Fi from mobile devices running Android, iOS and Windows Mobile.
+For Android devices, it also permits printing via USB, which is **NEW IN VERSION 5.1.** For output to USB printers, Zebra's Android devices must be connected using a USB adapter or cradle.

+To handle USB printing, the `CONNECTION_TYPE_USB` parameter has been added to the RhoMobile Printing API, which otherwise operates in exactly the same way as prior editions.

 ## Enabling the APIs
 In the [API reference](apisummary), you will see two new APIs: [Printing](../api/printing) and [PrintingZebra](../api/printingzebra).
-The `Printing` API is a parent class that is defined to easily define common class attributes that specific printer type APIs like [PrintingZebra](../api/printingzebra) will inherit.
-To enable this functionality in your application, your must include both of these extensions in you build.yml
+The [Printing](../api/printing) API is a parent class that defines common class attributes that specific printer-type APIs (such as [PrintingZebra](../api/printingzebra)) will inherit.
+To enable this functionality in your application, you must include both extensions in your build.yml.

+Sample Ruby code:

     :::ruby
     extensions: ["printing","printing_zebra"]

 ## Finding Printers
-In order to print you must first find and connect to a printer.
-There are a few different ways to do this, but they all use the [searchPrinters Method](../api/printing#msearchPrintersSTATIC).
+Before it can print, your app must first find and connect to a printer.
+There are a few ways to do this, and all use the [searchPrinters Method](../api/printing#msearchPrintersSTATIC).

-For example, in the following code snippet, we are looking for any Zebra printers over Bluetooth only, by specifying `connectionType` and `printerType` in the `options` parameter:
+The following JavaScript code looks for any Zebra printers available via Bluetooth by specifying the `connectionType` and `printerType` in the `options` parameter:

+Sample JavaScript code:

 	:::javascript
 	var printers = [];